Capital One Venture vs. Chase Sapphire Preferred

 Chase Sapphire Preferred customers are also part of Chase’s Blueprint program.
 This free program enables the cardholder to not be charged interest by completely paying off some purchases, while they extend payments on other charges.
 Blueprint includes a number of helpful features to assist cardholders in paying off their balances in a quicker time period.

 But unlike many other cards on the market, there is no introductory offer on the APR for a certain period of time.
-The APR for the card is 15.99%.

 The annual fee on the card is waived for the first year and is $95 thereafter.
 There are no foreign transaction fees.